Skip to contents

 The results show the probability (times 100, or % chance) that two individuals transmit to a total of exactly 0, 1, 5, or 10 when R=0.8R = 0.8, for two values of kk.

-With a high value of k=10k=10, there is only a 21% chance that no transmissions occur, but the probability of a higher numbers of transmissions drops quickly: there is only a 0.002% or apporximately one-in-500 chance that 10 transmissions occur.
+With a high value of k=10k=10, there is only a 21% chance that no transmissions occur, but the probability of a higher numbers of transmissions drops quickly: there is only a 0.002% or approximately one-in-500 chance that 10 transmissions occur.

 Final size distribution

 A common approach to analyzing the distribution of stochastic outbreak sizes is to run repeated simulations of outbreaks that randomize transmissions from each simulated individual and repeat, e.g. within a while loop, until no further transmissions can occur.
 However, there are mathematical formulae derived in the literature that can efficiently calculate the distribution of final outbreak sizes with no simulation needed.
+A summary of the history and derivation of this formula can be found in Toth et al. (2015): https://doi.org/10.3201/eid2108.150170

 The function pFinalSize() makes use of such a formula, for the case of the same negative binomial offspring distribution applied independently to each infected individual.
 For example,